lucidyan/ml-docker/README.md

 - Run it with command
 <br/>`python3 run_docker_jupyter.py -pj 8888 -pt 6006`
 <br/> where `8888` and `6006` your local unoccupied ports for Jupyter and Tensorboard respectively

-# Common mistakes
-- You should temporarily move all your files from notebooks folder.
-Otherwise Docker will not build properly!